jdsolo/jdsolo.github.io/_pages/collabs.md

 nav_order: 7
 ---

-- <a href="https://www.arao.amech.waseda.ac.jp/en/">Yoshihiko ARAO</a>
-  <p>Professor - Waseda University, Dept. of Applied Mechanics & Aerospace Engineering</p>
+- <a href="https://www.arao.amech.waseda.ac.jp/en/">Yoshihiko ARAO</a> -- Professor - Waseda University, Dept. of Applied Mechanics & Aerospace Engineering
-- <a href="https://www.gearons.org/about/">Hoang NGUYEN</a>
-  <p>Machine Learning Engineer - Amazon   |   Research Associate - University of Tokyo, Dept. of Bioengineering
+- <a href="https://www.gearons.org/about/">Hoang NGUYEN</a> -- Machine Learning Engineer - Amazon   |   Research Associate - University of Tokyo, Dept. of Bioengineering

 <p>Whether you are in academia or industry, if there is an opportunity for collaboration or even consultation, let's talk!</p>